 4. The Filters section has various ways to filter alerts that you want to see or investigate further.

-- Nut icon: This allows you to Manage filters as Inactive or Visible filters.
+- Nut icon: This allows you to Manage filters as Inactive or Visible.
 By default, UTMStack has straight access to the Visible filters (Rule, Severity, Category, Sensor, and Tags).

 - Filter icon: It's used to Reset filters.